Pongpanut/dialogflow-visualisation/README.md

 ![image](https://drive.google.com/uc?export=view&id=1ioMfULcn3Zx64tp-495HVdoTKxpI-6da)

-Intent sestion will show the graph about relation of an intents. it's directional graph
+Intent section will show the graph about relation of an intents. it's directional graph

 ![image](https://drive.google.com/uc?export=view&id=1QcUMuAGTxekRw6G5_iNPvr8s78lZwyW9)

 At the bottom, there is a control panel make you able to move left/right zoom in/out

 Once you hover the node it will show you below</br>
-   - Training pharse - This is your training phrase that you use. we limited number of the phrase to 3 pharses.</br>
+   - Training pharse - This is your training phrase. we limited number of the phrase to 3 pharses.</br>
    - Response Message - This is your <b style="color:red">Text</b> Response Message (not include text in payload)
    - Number of payload - This is you number of payload that you create on platform